marcwrobel/debian-playbooks/ansible_collections/marcwrobel/debian_server/roles/apache_server/README.md

 configurations, but also because `community.general.apache2_*` modules are painfully slow.
 Unused directories are deleted by this role to avoid misinterpretations.

+This role also manage default VirtualHosts.
+By default :

+- all HTTP traffic is redirected to HTTPS (except for `/.well-known/acme-challenge/`).
+- all HTTPS traffic is redirected to the URL configured by `apache_server__default_vhost_redirect_target`.

 Mandatory modules are:

 - [mpm_event_module](https://httpd.apache.org/docs/2.4/mod/event.html) (this role is promoting